ibm-cloud-docs/hp-virtual-servers/byoi.md

    `--cap-add CAPABILITIES`
    :   The Linux capabilities to be enabled are specified as a comma separated list.

+   `--isv-secrets ISV-SECRETS`
+   :   The Linux secrets to be used in BYOI.
+The secrets are added in the `/isv_secrets/secrets.json` file, within the container.

+   The ISV secrets is a key value pair that is separated by a colon, and you can specify a list secrets that are separated by a comma.
+Avoid adding spaces after the comma when you are specifying multiple secrets.
+If the size of the secret is large, it is recommended that you specify it by using the `--isv-secrets` command parameter.
+To update ISV secrets, you must create a new registration definition file with the updated ISV secrets and use the same registration definition file when running the `hpvs instance-update` command to update the instance.
+   {: note}

+   `--no-isv-secrets`
+   :   If the image does not require any isv secrets, this parameter can be set.
+You need not provide the isv-secrets parameter, and if you do, it will be ignored.

 ## Using your OCI Image to provision a Hyper Protect Virtual Server